-Many veterans and their families in Reading and around Berks County are not aware that many veterans who served during war time are eligible for Aid & Attendance (A&A) benefits.
-The Law Office of Scott C. Painter can help you determine eligibility, assist with paperwork and help you navigate the process.
+Veterans and their families in Reading, PA, and around Berks County, may not be aware that many veterans who served during wartime are eligible for Aid and Attendance (A&A) benefits.
+The Law Office of Scott C. Painter can help you determine eligibility, assist with paperwork, and help you navigate the process.

-- You require the aid of another person in order to perform personal functions required in everyday living, such as bathing, feeding, dressing, attending to the wants of nature, adjusting prosthetic devices, or protecting yourself from the hazards of your daily environment
+- You require the aid of another person in order to perform personal functions required in everyday living, such as bathing, feeding, dressing, attending to the wants of nature, adjusting prosthetic devices, and protecting yourself from the hazards of your daily environment.

-- You are bedridden, in that your disability or disabilities requires that you remain in bed apart from any prescribed course of convalescence or treatment
+- You are bedridden, in that your disability or disabilities require you to remain in bed apart from any prescribed course of convalescence or treatment.

-If you are a veteran and believe that you may be eligible for aid and attendance benefits then call our office today at 610-378-5140.
+If you are a veteran and believe you may be eligible for Aid and Attendance benefits, call our office today at 610-378-5140.